-Martin Stephenson gave some interesting comments and links and as a result I bought a special metal primer by Hammerite.
+Anyway, another gamer recommended a special metal primer by Hammerite.
 This is very thin, so flows well, it has a low VCO, goes touch dry within 30 minutes and brushes can be washed in water.
 It is designed to adhere to smooth metals including chrome and stainless steel, so bodes well for my needs.

 My tests so far are that it will scratch away if a determined effort is made, but that normal handling is fine.
 On some of the lead figures, I had to go in a second time to catch some highlights that appeared to have been covered too thinly on the